The Best Cafes in Tasmania: Hidden Gems & Local Favourites

 The Lifebuoy Cafe

-For a delicious brunch in St Helens, head to The Lifebuoy Cafe, a charming little cafe in the centre of town.
-The staff are so friendly here, and they serve up great coffee and delicious food using local ingredients – try the Canadian waffles with crispy bacon or the house-made spicy beans stacked on a lentil and chickpea patty, topped off with avo and halloumi.
+For a delightful brunch in St Helens, The Lifebuoy Cafe is a lovely spot right in the heart of town.
+Friendly staff, great coffee, and a menu showcasing fresh local ingredients make every visit a treat.
+Don’t miss the Canadian waffles with crispy bacon or the house-made spicy beans atop a lentil and chickpea patty, crowned with creamy avocado and halloumi.

 29 Quail Street, St Helens